 - Sexual misconduct, reporting requirements per FS 985.701(1)

 Nothing short of the death penalty is taken more seriously by the State Attorney’s office than a crime capable of giving rise to sexual predator status.
 To be blunt, if you find yourself staring down the barrel of a situation like this, there is no choice but to retain aggressive representation to make every effort to prevent this status from being attached to your name.
 The sex crimes attorneys at The Mayberry Law Firm will make every effort to do just that.
-We are available 24 hours a day, 7 days a week at 813-444-7435.
 Contact us today.